 Our Neutral Bedroom That Feels Fresh and Inviting

-I don’t actually feel like this room is quite “done” although it’s getting there and I love being in here!
+I don’t actually feel like this room is quite “done” although it’s getting there.
 At the bottom of the post I’ll share my remaining plans for the room.

 The paint color in here is Sherwin Williams Ice Cube.
 More about this paint color and Ice Cube painted other places in our home here!